-The construction of hospitals is one of the more delicate infrastructure developments that a region plans for.
-With population growth continuing to rise, the ability to not only build more hospitals but also build them with the ability to handle a larger capacity is a must.
-In Doha, Qatar, project engineers started the challenge of building the Aster Private Hospital to handle the expected volume it would be experiencing.
-To do so, the engineers needed to increase the footprint of the building, constructing right to the property lines.
-Adding to the frustrations was the fact it would experience hydrostatic water pressure, like most buildings in Qatar.
-A proven waterproofing system was needed.
+The construction of hospitals is one of the more delicate infrastructure developments that a region can plan for.
+That was no different for the capital of Qatar.
+With their population growth continuing to rise, the capital needed to not only build more hospitals but also build them with the ability to handle a larger capacity.
+It was a challenge the project engineers had to consider when constructing Aster Hospital.
+On top of that, the engineers knew the hospital would experience hydrostatic water pressure like most buildings in Qatar.

 Krystol Internal Membrane (KIM) is a hydrophilic crystalline admixture used to create permanently waterproof concrete.

 The Krystol Waterstop System is used to permanently waterproof concrete construction joints, pipe penetrations, tie holes and control joints.
 The Krystol Waterstop System works where other waterstops routinely fail.
 Kryton is the only integral waterproofing company that offers fully integrated concrete waterproofing solutions. [more_toggle title="How…